Many Canadians are concerned about the looming threat of accelerating climate change, the proverbial “elephant in the room”.

 For some people like Jane Cox in Sudbury, climate change is a call to action.
 “Just jump in wherever you are,” said Jane.
 “If possible, you should work with young people, they really energize you.
 As a grandmother it makes you think a little differently.”

 For others like Scott Hortop in Almonte, climate change is a problem to solve.
-Those who have retired usually have time and years of expertise that can make a difference.
+Those who have retired usually have years of expertise that can make a difference.
 In Scott’s case, he found his passion for climate solutions in—of all things—compost.
 You can read more of his story here.